Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 But first: have you tried turning it off and on again?
 Toggling MagiskHide off and on usually works if MagiskHide has stopped working after an update of Magisk or your ROM.

-## Support, etc
+## Issues, support, etc
 If you have questions, suggestions or are experiencing some kind of issue, visit the [module support thread](https://forum.xda-developers.com/apps/magisk/module-magiskhide-props-config-simple-t3765199) @ XDA.

 ### Logs, etc
 In case of issues, please provide the logs, saved in /cache, "magisk.log", "propsconf.log" and "propsconf_last.log", together with a detailed description of your problem.
 Providing the output from terminal might also be useful.
+If you have the latest beta release of Magisk installed, the "magisk_debug.log" is also useful.
+If there's no new beta released, there's always a beta version of the latest stable Magisk release, so that you can collect the debug log.

 ## Source